apache/stratos/products/stratos-cli/distribution/README.txt

 Welcome to the Apache Stratos CLI.

 The command line interface (CLI) is a powerful tool that clients can use to communicate with Stratos services.
+The CLI distribution only includes one jar file containing all dependent java libraries.

 The tenant can use the CLI tool on two separate modes if needed, which are namely single command line mode and interactive mode.